lvgl/lvgl/docs/README.md

 and that index file needs to be pointed to in the `index.rst` file that is located in the parent directory.

-Lets take a look at the `index.rst` file that is located in the `docs/layouts` directory.
+Let's take a look at the `index.rst` file that is located in the `docs/layouts` directory.

 ```
     .. _layouts: